 The 1031 Exchange has been one of the most tax efficient investment vehicles available to real estate investors for many years.
 However, with the creation of Opportunity Funds under the Opportunity Zone program, the 1031 Exchange is being given a well-deserved run for its money.
-That’s because Opportunity Funds not only offer investors the ability to defer and reduce their initial capital gains tax bill, they also offer them a way to eliminate any capital gains taxes earned from their Opportunity Fund investments under certain conditions.
+That’s because Opportunity Funds not only offer investors the ability to defer and reduce their initial capital gains tax bill, they also offer a way to eliminate any capital gains taxes earned from their Opportunity Fund investments under certain conditions.

 Now that real estate investors have more choices, they now must ask: Is better to invest capital gains earned from real estate investments into a 1031 Exchange or into an Opportunity Fund?

 A Review of Opportunity Funds and the 1031 Exchange

 1031 Exchanges (or like-kind exchanges) allow investors to defer paying capital gains tax on the sale of a property by reinvesting proceeds into a new property.
 This process is sometimes called “swapping”.
 A 1031 Exchange allows an investor to preserve the gross equity earned from a real estate investment, which increases their buying power.

 Opportunity Funds are investment vehicles that aim to invest at least 90% of their capital into Qualified Opportunity Zones.
 By investing in Opportunity Zones through a Qualified Opportunity Fund, investors may be able to defer paying capital gains tax on an appreciated asset sale until 2027.
 They may also be able to reduce their original capital gains tax liability by up to 15%, and possibly avoid paying any tax on gains from their Opportunity Fund investment.
 For a full overview of Opportunity Funds, check out this post.

 Differences Between Opportunity Funds and the 1031 Exchange

 Before going into detail, let’s look at a high-level side-by-side comparison of these two investment options: